 In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Enphase Energy, Inc. and subsidiaries as of December 31, 2010 and 2011, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2011, in conformity with accounting principles generally accepted in the United States of America.

 /s/ Deloitte & Touche LLP

 San Francisco, California

-February 22, 2012 (March 23, 2012 as to the effects of the reverse split described in the first paragraph of Note 17)
+February 22, 2012 (March 28, 2012 as to the effects of the reverse split described in the first paragraph of Note 17 and the second paragraph of Note 17)

 Consolidated Balance Sheets